zimbrul-co/django_cubrid/README.md

 CUBRID is distributed under two licenses, Database engine is under GPL v2 or later and the APIs are under BSD license.

 The django_cubrid is under BSD license.
+See LICENSE file.